Want to Know How to Endure Trials and Grow Better?

 If we examine this further, we realize that the sin of not trusting God with our lives has gotten us into the struggle in the first place.

-Many of the trials we find ourselves in is due to sin whether it was self-inflicted or a by-product of living in this fallen world.
+Many of the trials we find ourselves in are due to sin whether it was self-inflicted or a by-product of living in this fallen world.

 God promises to use everything we go through to work for our